Skip to main content

 PreFlight UI in context

-PreFlight UI is the boundary surface that validates and packages inputs before they enter the core run workflow.
+PreFlight UI validates and packages inputs before they enter the core run workflow.
 Its job is to reduce failed runs, shorten time to first useful result, and standardize reproducible inputs before execution starts.

 Where to go next